wmealing/design/README.md

 ### Prerequisites

-Rasberry pi zero
+- Rasberry pi zero
-3d printer.
+- 3d printer.
 Currently designed on ender 3.
+- 6 x 18650 batteries.
+- Approximately 2m of wiring.
+- wired bat.
+- 12 x M2.5 - ~12mm bolts and nuts.

-## Usage
+## Building

+3d print the parts in the system any way that fits on your system.
+- Put the pi in the fitting tray
+- put the audio hat on the pi.
+- Connect the power to the pi.
+-

 <!-- ROADMAP -->
 ## Roadmap